SoftChef/oobe/readme.md

 ### For Ajax

-No like us often use new keyword, sprite complete construction need call $born(), because ajax have null, success, error three status, we can control to change with the current state.
+Not like the new keyword we often used, Sprite complete construction needs to call $born(), because ajax have null, success, error three status, we can use control to change with the current state.

 ```js
 let sprtie = oobe.make('User', 'profile')